-The System owns approximately 1% of the net investment assets of the ISBI Commingled Fund as of June 30, 2012 and 2011.
+The System owns approximately 1% of the net position of the ISBI Commingled Fund as of June 30, 2013 and 2012.
 A schedule of investment expenses is included in the ISBI's annual report.

-For additional information on ISBI's investments, please refer to their Annual Report as of June 30, 2012.
+For additional information on ISBI's investments, please refer to their Annual Report as of June 30, 2013.
 A copy of the report can be obtained from the ISBI at 180 North LaSalle Street, Suite 2015, Chicago, Illinois 60601.